what is a recruitment consultant

 the ability to work as part of a team

-Your job involves interfacing with other team members and advisors to bring a deal to fruition.
+Your job involves interfacing with other team members to bring a deal to fruition.
 Furthermore, clients will consider you a part of their team as you are helping them reach their organization's goals.
 A history of being a team player tells your employer that you place the company's goals highly and contribute to a harmonious office environment.

 confidence